-The St Hilda's College Degree Day dates for 2017-2018 are:
+The St Hilda's College Degree Day dates for 2019-2020 are:

-Friday 29 September 2017 11.00am (reserved for undergraduate finalists)
+- Friday 27 September 2019 11.00am (90 places, reserved for undergraduate finalists)

-Saturday 30 September 2017 11.00am (reserved for undergraduate and postgraduate finalists)
+- Saturday 28 September 2019 11.00am (55 places, reserved for undergraduate and postgraduate finalists)

-How to Book your Graduation
+How to book your degree ceremony

-|Current Undergraduate and Postgraduate Taught Masters students will automatically receive an email in December in their final year of study, with instructions on how to book a degree ceremony.
-If you have not received an email by mid-December, contact the Degree Ceremonies Team.
+|Current Undergraduate and Postgraduate Taught Masters students: you will automatically receive an email in late November in your final year of study, with instructions regarding how to book your degree ceremony.
+If you have not received an email at this time, please contact the Degree Ceremonies Team.
 The degree ceremony booking task on eVision will open on Tuesday 27 November 2018 (Tuesday of 8th week) and the booking window will close at midnight on Thursday 31 January 2019.|

-|Postgraduate Research students will automatically receive an email inviting them to book a degree ceremony when they have been granted leave to supplicate.
+|Postgraduate Research students: you will automatically receive an email with instructions on how to book your degree ceremony once you have been granted leave to supplicate.
 If you do not receive an email invitation at this time contact the Degree Ceremonies Team.|

-|Historic Graduands (alumnae who have not yet graduated) and who wish to graduate in person should complete the Historic Graduand - Waiting List application form and return it to the College Office.
+|Historic Graduands (alumnae/senior members who have not yet graduated) and who wish to graduate in person should complete the Historic Graduand - Waiting List application form and return it to the College Office.
 Current students have priority booking of degree ceremony places, and any remaining places are then offered to the waiting list.
 The Degree Conferrals Office will take into consideration preferred dates when allocating a degree ceremony place.
 However, please note that there is no guarantee places will be available on the preferred date.|

 |Historic Graduands wishing to graduate in absence should complete the Historic Graduand - In Absentia application Form and return to the College Office.
 Degrees will be conferred in absence at the first available degree ceremony and degree certificates mailed shortly after the ceremony.|

 The Oxford Master of Arts